RozaHasso/Machine-Learning-Operations/reports/README.md

 > Answer:

 For continuous integration we are running unit testing in pytest framework which allows us to automatically build, test and deploy code changes as soon as they are pushed to a GitHub repository.
 This can be done through GitHub actions, which is a popular CI/CD tool that can be used to automate this process.
-A workflow was created through a yml file, to define the steps of building, testing and deploying.
+A workflow was created through a .yml file, to define the steps of building, testing and deploying.
 These workflows can be triggered by push and pull requests in our project.
-We have applied this workflow to be run on the main and the testing branch.
+We have applied this workflow to be run on the main and the testing branch, but other branches can be added.
 In addition to that Python version 3.8 was selected.
 We used two different operating systems (windows and WSL Ubuntu).

-Then when a push or a pull request is executed, the GitHUb workflow can be seen on the online GitHub repository.
+Then, when a push or a pull request is executed, the GitHUb workflow can be seen on the online GitHub repository.
 Here is a link to our GitHub workflow on a branch called "testing" https://github.com/RozaHasso/Machine-Learning-Operations/actions

 ## Running code and tracking experiments